fyne-io/developer.fyne.io/api/v2.0/canvas/text.md

 ```go
 func (r *Text) Resize(size fyne.Size)
 ```
-Resize sets a new size for the rectangle object
+Resize sets a new size for the canvas object.

 #### func (*Text) SetMinSize